Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 Returns permissions that a caller has on the specified resource.
 */
 await gapi.client.compute.regionHealthSources.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

 /*
-Cancels the specified resize request.
-Cancelled resize request no longer waits for the resources to be provisioned.
-Cancel is only possible for requests that are in accepted state.
-*/
-await gapi.client.compute.regionInstanceGroupManagerResizeRequests.cancel({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region", resizeRequest: "resizeRequest",  });

-/*
-Deletes the specified, inactive resize request.
-Requests that are still active cannot be deleted.
-Deleting request does not delete instances that were provisioned previously.
-*/
-await gapi.client.compute.regionInstanceGroupManagerResizeRequests.delete({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region", resizeRequest: "resizeRequest",  });

-/*
-Returns all of the details about the specified resize request.
-*/
-await gapi.client.compute.regionInstanceGroupManagerResizeRequests.get({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region", resizeRequest: "resizeRequest",  });

-/*
-Creates a new Resize Request that starts provisioning VMs immediately or queues VM creation.
-*/
-await gapi.client.compute.regionInstanceGroupManagerResizeRequests.insert({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region",  });

-/*
-Retrieves a list of Resize Requests that are contained in the managed instance group.
-*/
-await gapi.client.compute.regionInstanceGroupManagerResizeRequests.list({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region",  });

-/*
 Flags the specified instances to be immediately removed from the managed